 Frozen II was directed and written by Jennifer Lee and Chris Buck, who directed the original Frozen.
 Alison Schroeder assisted in writing the script, along with a large story team.

 Three years after the events of the original film, Queen Elsa (Voiced by idina Menzel) is fully accepted as Queen of Arendelle, with her sister Anna (Voiced by Kristen Bell) by her side.
 However, she is bothered by a mysterious voice, and when she goes to follow it, she ends up accidentally unleashing a set of magical spirits which wreck havoc in Arendelle.
-In order to fix it, Anna, Elsa and their sidekicks - Anna's boyfriend Kristoff (voiced by Johnathan Groff), childlike talking Snowman Olaf (Vocied by Josh Gad) and Kristoff's reindeer Sven - head to a magical forest which has been closed off from the rest of the world for decades.
+In order to fix it, Anna, Elsa and their sidekicks - Anna's boyfriend Kristoff (Voiced by Johnathan Groff), childlike talking Snowman Olaf (Voiced by Josh Gad) and Kristoff's reindeer Sven - head to a magical forest which has been closed off from the rest of the world for decades.
 When they enter, they find a mysterious tribe (the Northuldra) a group of Arendelle soldiers trapped for decades, several mysterious creatures, and some disturbing secrets about their own family....

 (Note: this review contains spoilers.
 Most key secrets go unrevealed, but a lot of elements are discussed and hinted at, so tread carefully if you want to avoid surprises....)

 The unprecedented success of Disney's 2013 animated smash Frozen set an impossibly high bar for Frozen II.
 Whilst the original film was full of flaws, its memorable characters, timeless but relevant story, big themes and brilliant songs ensured that it captured the imaginations of millions of viewers all over the globe.
 Was Frozen II able to replicate the magic of the film whose success was a happy accident?
-Well, Yes and No. The story is a bit of a mess, but the characters, visuals, songs remain strong and the big important themes ensure that it enjoys a substantial fraction of the original's resonance.
+Well, Yes and No. The story is a bit of a mess, but the characters, visuals and songs remain strong and the big important themes ensure that it enjoys a substantial fraction of the original's resonance.

 The primary problem of Frozen II is that it tries to do too much and lacks the originals simplicity.
 When you strip away all the treacherous princes and kooky trolls, the first Frozen had a simple story not far removed from other revisionist fairytale films such as Shrek and The Princess Bride.
-Anna goes on an epic journey, she goes back, there are obstacles both ways, she egts a happy ending.
+Anna goes on an epic journey, she goes back, there are obstacles both ways, she gets a happy ending.
 However, Frozen II tries to tell a far larger and more complex story in approximately the same runtime, and this turns out to be a major fault.
 Pretty much EVERY character from the original appears at some point, and there is a large cast of new additions when Anna and Elsa reach the enchanted forest.
-These characters, including Northuldra Cheif Yelena (Voiced by Martha Plimton), teenage tribespeople Ryder (Voiced by Jason Ritter) and Honeymaren (Voiced by Rachel Matthews) and former Arendelle soldier Lt..
-Matthias (Voiced by Sterling K. Brown) are likeable and have enough unique features to be memorable, but are absent for long stretches.
+These characters, including Northuldra Chief Yelena (Voiced by Martha Plimton), teenage tribespeople Ryder (Voiced by Jason Ritter) and Honeymaren (Voiced by Rachel Matthews) and former Arendelle soldier Lt..
+Mattias (Voiced by Sterling K. Brown) are likeable and have enough unique features to be memorable, but are absent for long stretches.
 Elsa and Honeymaren have a couple of lovely interactions, but a few more scenes if them together would have strengthened their bond and satisfied the fans clamouring for Elsa to get a girlfriend (a full-blown same-sex romance would have been too much for this film, but the fan demands could have been acknowledged more).
 Mathias and Yelena share some good chemistry as they go from enemies to allies and advance the anti-prejudice message, but a lack of screentime prevents their arc from getting the development it deserves.
 There are numerous similarities to Moana (Our leads have to go on a journey to right a wrong done to nature in order to save their kingdom, and are helped and hindered by various nature spirits along the way) but whilst that film could be pretty messy too, it had a much clearer structure which essentially consisted of two humans and a very dumb chicken on a raft.
 Frozen II has double the number of protagonists and double the number of nature spirits.
 This means that it rushes through its story quite a bit, which is a mistake in an age where we expect greater character development and less of the plot holes and unanswered questions which frequently appear in traditional fairy tales.
 Ultimately, it is hard to deny that trimming the character count would have made the story tighter and more efficient.

 However, the focus should not be on the supporting characters, but the "Frozen Family".
 Fortunately, our leads are generally depicted effectively.
 Elsa gets a larger role, and her signature anxiety is mixed with greater level of confidence in her powers.
 The woman who spent the first film running away from her problems is now running towards them, and this is great to watch.
 Anna is a more serious character this time, although still prone to the odd silly moment.
 She and Elsa get to interact far more often than they did in the first film, and their love for each other is front and centre of the film.
 Of the leads, Kristoff probably fares the worst.
 The film mostly focuses on his attempts to propose to Anna, and her misunderstanding his awkward attempts at getting to the point.
 Whilst he gets some amusing lines, this feels a bit one-note, and he vanishes during the third quarter of the film, like most of the supporting cast.
 However, Olaf cements his status as a star character, and is probably even funnier than he was in the original film.
 Although the streak of dark humour from the first Frozen has mostly gone (Olaf is no longer at risk of melting), his wacky eccentric person personality generates plenty of laughs.
 His thirst for knowledge and refusal to shut up are very relatable for parents, and his uniquely over the top summary of the first Frozen is far and away the comedic highlight of the film.
 Anna and Elsa's parents have an expanded role, with new voice actors.
 Evan Rachel Wood gets to showcase her singing ability as Queen Iduna, and we learn more about how she ended up Queen of Arendelle.
 Whilst the casting of Alfred Molina as King Agnarr raises a few eyebrows (was he hired for his considerable talent and experience or his very close friendship with director Jennifer Lee?), he brings warmth and gravitas to his short appearance.
 People who love the original Frozen for Anna and Elsa's sibling bind will find plenty to enjoy here, and the numerous revelations about their past provide the extra layers to fans to analyse with their usual zeal.